seenow2/webhookServer/README.md

 # webhookServer
 # A simple demo by django to recieve alerts from promethues and show them in web.
+# To use it ,you should configure the url in your alertmanager.yml and apply it , then
 $ usage: docker run -it -p 8000:8000 seenow888/django-webhook:seenow /bin/bash
 # After docker is run, attach it
 $ cd /srv/webhk